 “That money took away money from the synagogue, services we provide for others.
 The worst part of it, our groundskeepers helping out some homeless people offered the people in the RVs jobs.

-Hoffman says those job offers were rejected.
+Hoffman said those job offers were rejected.

-He says if the city does not settle his claim, the next possible option would be to sue the city in a class-action lawsuit.
+Last week, Hoffman told us if the city does not settle his claim, the next possible option would be to sue the city in a class-action lawsuit.

 In the letter dated May 7, Juarez also noted a number of things she has done, including increasing police patrols in the area, offering services to the unsheltered people.